MrScislowski/HelsinkiFullStack/part12/README.md

 npm install
 ```

+When you mount the current directory to the container's working directory, the local `node_modules` directory overrides the `node_modules` that were installed during the build process.

 #### compose

 With this configuration, `docker compose -f docker-compose.dev.yml` will run the application in development node, and you don't even need Node installed to develop it!